Vandesm14/airwave/README.md

 ## Status

 Airwave is under active development.
-However, the simulation system has been finalized, so if you're into a raw simulation, be our guest!
+However, it's still fully usable as a simulator rather than a game, so if you're into that, be our guest!

 Here's how you can try it out: [Installation](./docs/src/getting-started/installation.md).